 Arthropods of Agricultural Importance With the world population projected to increase to > 9 billion by 2050 , production of food in a cost effective and environmentally sustainable manner is a high priority.
 A doubling of current food production will be required .
 However, an estimated 10-20% of major crops worth billions of dollars are lost to herbivorous insects, representing a major constraint to achieving this goal.
 In addition, post-harvest losses resulting from insect and mite-associated damage of stored food, cause estimated losses of 30% valued globally at over one hundred billion U.S. dollars [3, 4].
-Within the United States, the management of a single pest species, the soybean aphid, which decimated soybean production in the North Central region, has cost an estimated $1.6 billion over the past decade .
+Within the United States, the management of a single pest species, the soybean aphid, which decimated soybean production in the North Central region, has cost an estimated $1.6 billion over a ten year period .

 Arthropods of Medical Importance Arthropods negatively impact human health and welfare through infliction of injury and transmission of disease.
 Bed bugs are of significant public health importance with the recent resurgence of bed bugs attributed in part to increased international travel and resistance to multiple pesticides [6, 7].
 Bed bugs have caused considerable economic loss to the hotel industry through lawsuits and loss of business, with costs to hotels in New York City estimated at $7,700 per room per year in lost revenue and extermination.